manticoresoftware/manticoresearch/manual/english/Security/Authentication_and_authorization.md

 In this example, `analyst` can read other tables, but cannot read `private_logs`.

-A more specific allow can grant access inside a broader default deny pattern:
+A matching wildcard deny also blocks a more specific allow:

 ```sql
 GRANT read ON 'logs_*' TO 'auditor' WITH ALLOW 0;
 GRANT read ON 'logs_public' TO 'auditor';
 ```

-In this example, `auditor` can read `logs_public`, but cannot read other tables matching `logs_*`.
+In this example, `auditor` cannot read `logs_public` or any other table matching `logs_*`, because the wildcard deny matches the request.

 `REVOKE` removes a rule.
 It does not create a deny rule: